ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Mayor.md

 ___
 - ### Round 1:
 	- task1:  If someone tell's you they've been dying to try Gregor's '66 Boisson, suggest that you may be able to help convince him to pop open the bottle.
 It is a special occasion after all.
 Go to Gregor together, and ask about the bottle.
+	- task2: If Blair Ashleigh tells you about her recent success, congratulate her, and remind her not to forget where her career started!
 - ### Round 2:
 	- task1
 	- task2